helenclx/100-days-of-code/r1-log.md

 - Refactored my We are the Champions solo project from Module 3 to avoid using `innerHTML` to render user input values.

 **Thoughts:** I learned about the differences between the `.map()` and the `.forEach()` methods, and the dangers of using `innerHTML`.
 I applied what I learned by refactoring my We are the Champions solo project.

+---

+### Day 53: 24 February 2024.
+Saturday

+**Today's Progress:** Continued Essential JS Mini Projects from Module 5 (Essential JavaScript concepts) of Scrimba’s Frontend Developer Career Path.
+Did Steps 11 to 28.

+**Thoughts:** The super challenge from this course allowed me to practice multiple important JavaScript concepts such as arrow functions, import and export, the array `.map()` and `.reduce()` methods and default parameters.